Back To All

 Six Stories About Incredible Canine Heroes of the September 11th Terrorist Attacks

-1. Appollo
+1. Apollo

 The German Shepherd and his handler spent nearly 18 hours each day searching for survivors.

-On March 5, 2002, Appollo received the Dickin Medal, the animal equivalent of the Victoria Cross, on behalf of all search and rescue dogs who assisted in the aftermath of the September 11th attacks.
+On March 5, 2002, Apollo received the Dickin Medal, the animal equivalent of the Victoria Cross, on behalf of all search and rescue dogs who assisted in the aftermath of the September 11th attacks.

 2. Ricky